robfairh/moltres/problems/mhtgr350/README.md

 3D-neutronics/
 --------------
+* 3D-assembly-30deg-reflec.geo:
+	- geometry of 1/6 of the fuel assembly.
+	- coolant channels don't go through the reflector

-* 3D-assembly-action.i:
+* 3D-fullcore-120-homo.geo:
-	- Transient problem.
-	- Defines Nt action instead of kernels.
+	- 1/3 of the full core geometry.
+	- Fuel, coolant, and moderator are an homogeneous mixture.

 * 3D-assembly-homo-action.i:
 	- Transient problem.